mattiasnilssons/structuring_code/README.md

 The cooking event is defined as a consistent recording sequence by monitoring the energy consumption and power level.
 Several conditions are put up to make the cooking event definitions as precise as possible (see attachments).
-The time between a recording of energy consumption and the end of a cooking session is set to just above 15 minutes, which is equal to 3 recordings at 5 minute recording frequency.
+The time between a recording of energy consumption and the end of a cooking session is set to 15 minutes, which is equal to 3 recordings at 5 minute recording frequency.

 ### 2.3 Handling Cooking Event Duplicates
 During the pilot, we have been developing a backfilling functionality.
 It allows us to send stored data to the server when a meter comes to an area with a good network.
-Unfortunately, some “baby diseases'' appeared at the beginning of using this feature.
+Unfortunately, some "baby diseases" appeared at the beginning of using this feature.
 One such issue was that cooking events appeared twice, because smart meters sent data before they had been synchronized to the timezone settings of the server.
 Fortunately, this issue is now solved and, thus, only appears in the first half of the pilot.